-240 Principles of Police Supervision (3)
+230 Principles of Police Supervision

-The course will cover such essentials as the function of the supervisor in organization and management, elements of leadership, the training function, instructional process, personnel evaluation systems, personnel complaint investigation procedures and techniques.
+This course will cover such essentials as the function of the supervisor in organization and management, elements of leadership, the training function, instructional process, personnel evaluation systems, and personnel complaint investigation and techniques.
 (3 hrs. lect.)